 google.com, pub-4965906696982056, DIRECT, f08c47fec0942fa0

-Bollywood movies are India’s most acclaimed films that set the fashion, dance and music industry trends for India.
-These films contain sexy actors and actresses, tantalizing colorful directing and special effects to rival the North American films of Hollywood!
-Plus, India is skilled at making a large quantity of these movies every year!
+The Bollywood movies of Mumbai are India’s acclaimed films that set the fashion, dance, and music industry trends for India.
+These films typically include attractive actors, amazing and entrancing dance numbers, fantastic music, tantalizing color, and directing and film production that rivals that of California's Hollywood!
+India is also skilled at making a large number of movies every year!

 bollywood, india films, india today, india culture

-In the 1960s and 1970s, India's Modern Cinema Era flourished; mainstream Bollywood movies were now the norm and the first romantic and action Bollywood were made.
-These movies took creative themes and cues from the western films of Hollywood, which meant that they were more steamy and violent.
+In the 1960s and 1970s, India's Modern Cinema Era flourished; mainstream Bollywood Movies of Mumbai were now the norm and the first romantic and action Bollywood were made.
+These movies took creative themes and cues from the western films of Hollywood, which meant that they were more steamy and much more violent.

 In the 1970s, actors like Amitabh Bachchan found their professional acting style and directors like Yash Chopra made great films.
 At this point in time, movie stars became so big and so popular to the Indian people, that they came to be revered as almost saint like.
 In India today, you can see actors on nearly every advertisement and photos of actors in every rigs haw (cab).